layer5io/docs/content/en/kanvas/designer/embedding-designs/index.md

 ### Embedding with Hugo

-Hugo users can use the meshery-design-embed shortcode to embed designs effortlessly.
+To prepare your Hugo site to support design embedding, perform the one-time task of adding the following shortcode definition to your site's set of supported shortcodes.

 __Shortcode Definition__